The "sugar" coarse-grained DNA model: Introduction

 \section{Introduction}

-Local DNA flexibility is crucial for its biological function.
-The deformation of the double helix is achieved through three types of mobility in the DNA backbone: concerted rotations around $\alpha$ and $\gamma$ \cite{2002-alpha-gamma-Lavery}, $\zeta$ and $\varepsilon$ \cite{1993-BI-BII-Lavery} torsions, and ribose flexibility.
-The last mentioned type makes the main contribution into providing the observed DNA flexibility.
+The local DNA deformability is crucial for the DNA biological functioning: winding around histones (unwrapping and rewrapping), interactions with proteins, transcription and replication.
+The deformation of the double helix is mostly achieved through three types of mobility in the DNA backbone: concerted change of torsion angles $\alpha$ and $\gamma$ \cite{2002-alpha-gamma-Lavery}; $\zeta$ and $\varepsilon$ \cite{1993-BI-BII-Lavery} (for notations, see fig.~\ref{DNA-strand}); and ribose flexibility (the change of conformation of the sugar rings).
+The last mentioned type makes an essential contribution into providing the observed extreme deformability.

-The local sugar repuckerings are very common in physiological saline.
-In vivo, they take place in binding of proteins (such as TBP, SRY, LEF-1, PurR) to the minor groove of B-DNA.
-During this process the minor groove widens through several sugar repuckerings into A-like conformations \cite{1999-MinorGrooveBindingProteins}.
+The local changes of sugar conformations are very common in physiological saline.
+In vivo, they take place in the binding of some proteins (such as TBP, SRY, LEF-1, PurR) to the minor groove of the (common) B form of double stranded DNA (dsDNA).
+During this process, the minor groove widens through transitions of several sugar rings into conformations characteristic for the A-form of dsDNA \cite{1999-MinorGrooveBindingProteins,2000-DNADeformationsExp}.
 Many local B to A conversions have been observed in protein and drug-bound DNA crystal complexes \cite{2000-Olson-A-DNA-with-proteins}.
 Particularly, such conversion takes place when an enzyme interacts with the atoms ordinarily buried within the backbone (O3', for example).
-A-DNA is more resistant to ultraviolet radiation, therefore DNA undergoes a transition from B to A in Gram-positive bacteria during sporulation \cite{1991-A-DNAInSpores}.

-One can obtain DNA crystals from a solution in both the A- and B-forms depending on salt concentration, relative humidity and base pairs sequence (for a review, see, for example, \cite{2006-Historical-DNA-polymorphism} and references therein).
+Generally, a dsDNA can assume an A-form structure when the properties of the solution and/or the amount and/or type of ions near its surface change, as well as during interaction with the partial charges on the surfaces of biomolecules.
+The geometric shape of the A-DNA differs from that of the B-DNA, and the mechanical properties of these helices are also different.
+One can obtain DNA crystals from a solution in both the A- and B-forms depending on salt concentration, relative humidity and base pairs sequence\cite{2006-Historical-DNA-polymorphism}.
 In a solution, one can induce a B to A transition by increasing salt concentration and/or adding ethanol to the solvent \cite{Ivanov1973,Nishimura1986}.
 The ethanol concentration, at which the B to A transition occurs, depends on the nucleotide sequence \cite{1992-Ivanov-A-in-ethanol}: more C:G pairs shift the transition to smaller ethanol concentrations.
 It should be noted that other characteristics of a DNA nucleotide (both structural and dynamical ones) also depend on its base and a few neighboring bases.